anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year A

-* **Genesis 45.1-15** continues the series in the Pentateuch and in Genesis, and is about Joseph revealing his identity to his brothers in Egypt. **Psalm 133** says, 'Behold how good and pleasant it is to dwell together in unity!'
+* **Genesis 45.1-15** continues the series in the Pentateuch and concludes the series in Genesis, and is about Joseph revealing his identity to his brothers in Egypt. **Psalm 133** says, 'Behold how good and pleasant it is to dwell together in unity!'
 * **Romans 11.1-2a, 29-32** continues the series in Romans, and is about God showing mercy to Israel.
 * **Matthew 15.[10-20] 21-28** continues the series in Matthew, and is about [things that defile, and] the Canaanite woman's faith.
 The 'Related' reading, **Isaiah 56.1, 6-8**, speaks about God accepting foreigners.
 The 'Related' psalm, **Psalm 67**, calls for God's 'saving power' to be known 'among all nations'.